Bahia Palace is a stunning, 19th century palace in Marrakesh.

 If you enjoy looking at Islamic architecture, you could also visit Badi Palace in the Kasbah area of the city.

-Marrakech has been inhabited for over 1000 years.
 The first settlers were Berber farmers who had lived on the land since neolithic times.

-Morocco took its name from Marrakech, the Amazigh people named the country Murakush, meaning the western kingdom.
+The Amazigh people named the country Murakush, meaning the Western kingdom.
 Later Arab conquerors adapted the name to Morocco.

 During the 11th and 12th centuries, the Almoravids were the rulers of Marrakech, founded by Abu Bakr Ibn Umar in 1070.